 While pursuing your graduate studies in physics, you will be provided with a yearly stipend and with an opportunity for well paid teaching work.
 This stipend is not a "salary" in the traditional sense, because the most valuable parts of your graduate studies are the training and experience you are receiving, not the financial income.
-Instead, the intent of a stipend is to allow you to focus on your research without the distraction of additional employment to pay for housing, tuition, etc. The stipend amount increases yearly; the amounts listed on this page apply for the current academic year only.
+Instead, the intent of a stipend is to allow you to focus on your research without the distraction of additional employment to pay for housing, tuition, etc. The base-level stipend amount typically increases with inflation; the amounts listed on this page report the current academic year only.

-The estimated support levels for physics graduate students in their first five years is summarized on this page.
+The estimated support levels for Physics graduate students in their first five years can be found by following the links on the right ("UofT Physics Graduate Student Financial Support for [current year]").
 The university-wide paradigm of graduate-student funding is described at this Faculty of Arts & Science page, although support levels vary from department to department.
 The bottom line is that after paying tuition, you are guaranteed a basic amount for five years of graduate studies.
 One month before the term begins, each registered graduate student in this guaranteed-funding cohort will receive a personalized email outlining the sources of their financial package.

 Teaching Assistantships